augment-rs/augment-wallman/README.md

 ...
 ```

-To change the wallpaper, you can replace `~/.config/background` with any wallpaper you want.
+To change the wallpaper, you can replace `~/.config/background` with any wallpaper you want, then call `augment-wallman`.
 The config for `augment-wallman` can be found in `~/.config/augment/wallman.toml`.

 ## License